As of August 12, 2020

 Board staff is currently receiving many inquiries concerning telepractice/telemedicine, remote supervision, temporary licensure, licensing exemptions and waivers to practice under declared emergency situations.

-April 17, 2020: Consistent with the Department of Health Services Administrative Order 2020-01, the Board has waived the licensure requirements established at A.R.S. § 32-2071(A)(5) and (K) for psychology program graduates with degree completion dates between August 1, 2019 through September 30, 2020 (please see the minutes).
+April 17, 2020: Consistent with the Department of Health Services Administrative Order 2020-01, the Board has waived the licensure requirements established at A.R.S. § 32-2071(A)(5) and (K) for psychology program graduates with degree completion dates between March 1, 2019 through March 31, 2021 (please see the minutes and the minutes extending the qualifying dates).
 Doctoral program students impacted by events such as school closures may elect to submit a Psychologist Application for Exam and/or Licensure during the state of emergency while this waiver is in effect.
 This is a temporary waiver which expires at midnight on the date the Governor of Arizona lifts the state of emergency.

 Mar 25, 2020: This Document provides a compilation of telepractice statutes and rules.
 While staff would like to supply answers to questions, we cannot provide interpretations of statute or legal advice, state of emergency or not.